gondwanasoft/xml-preprocessor/README.md

     </PartDraw>

 > [!Note]
-> The most politically-correct way to create XML elements is probably to use `ElementTree` methods as above.
+> The most politically-correct way to create XML elements is probably to use `etree` methods as above.
 However, if you're uncomfortable with that, you can construct your XML as a string and convert it to an Element object when done.
 If you do this, you'll need to escape characters such as `<` and `>`.
 This version of the above example generates the same XML:

     def generateSquares(count, width, height):
         # Returns XML for a row of count squares, to fit within a PartDraw of width and height.